Federal Grants and Contracts

 Federal Grants

-Federal grants are typically flexible instruments that the Federal Government uses to provide funding to support a public purpose.
-The grantee is responsible for conducting the project activities, reporting on progressÌýand preparing the results for publication.
+Federal grants provide funding from the federal government for a public purpose.
+The grantee is responsible for conducting the project activities, reporting on progress,Ìýand preparing the results for publication.
 The granting agency monitors the use of funds it disburses, but it normally has minimal involvement in the substance of the work.

 CU ºù«ÍÞÊÓƵ also receives grants from sponsors who have been funded by federal agencies.
-Often these grants contain terms whereÌýno negotiation is required.
-There are instances where sponsors add their own terms that necessitate negotiation by OCG Grant or Contract Officers.
+Often, these grants contain terms whereÌýno negotiation is required.
+There are instances where sponsors add their own terms that necessitate negotiation by Grant or Contract Officers at the Office of Contracts and Grants (OCG).

 Cooperative Agreement